TimBoeh/SRA_seq_downloader/README.md

 Afterwards you might want to reload shell with `source .bashrc`

 ## 3. prepare a .csv file
-The script expects as input a simple .vsc file with the SRA ID followed by the species name or what ever you to have as additional name separated by a comma:
+The script expects as input a simple .csv file with the SRA ID followed by the species name or what ever you to have as additional name separated by a comma:
 ```
 sequence_ID_1,species_name_1
 sequence_ID_2,species_name_2